Nobody likes a bragger. Especially one like Ralph Henry Dalton! Hands down, he thinks he’s the Absolute Best at

 Northfield SuperMarket had great food and stuff, but my parents didn’t always feel their prices were so super.
 They had a great cereal selection though, and I knew just what Jerrianna and I wanted.

 Martian Mars Balls were the best tasting multigrain cereal ever!
 Northfield Super’s own brand.
 Usually that sort of thing wasn’t as good as any original.
 But, MMB’s were terrific, even if the name was dumb.

 Tonight, we’d probably play some air hockey because that’s Mom’s favorite thing.
-Well, we all enjoy playing, but she really, really loves it.
-We’ve got a decent table—not a professional sized one or anything like that but a pretty good one just the same.
+Well, we all like playing, but she really, really loves it.
+We’ve got a decent table—not a professional sized one or anything like that—but a pretty good one just the same.
 We liked to play card games, too.
 Golf, right now, was everyone’s favorite.

 I found the MMB’s right off and turned to toss ‘em into the cart.
 Bumped right into Ralph Henry Dalton!
 Man, my night got shot down on the spot!